tea596933/DeepLearningwithPython/README.md

 ## Fork from Women Who Code Taipei.
-I give a lecture about introduction to Computer Vision with concepts and coding.
+I give a lecture about introduction to Computer Vision with concepts and the code.
 Please refer to the following:
 + [PPT][21]
 + [Code][65]